 Who pays for funerals for the indigent?

-Other than the family, there are veteran, union, and other organizational benefits to pay for funerals, including, in certain instances, a lump sum death payment from Social Security.
-In most states, some form of public aid allowances are available from either the state, county, or city or a combination.
+Other than the family, there are veterans, unions, and other organizational benefits to pay for funerals.
+A lump sum death payment from Social Security is only available if there is a spouse In most states, some form of public aid allowances are available from either the state, county, or city or a combination.
 Most funeral directors are aware of the various benefits and know how to obtain them for the indigent.
 However, funeral directors often absorb costs above and beyond what is provided by agencies to insure the deceased a respectable burial.